-Ok, I feel like I’m cheating with this one, but you have to have a business Facebook page to do #2 on the list.
+You have to have a business Facebook page to do step #1.B on the list.

 If you are looking to make business contacts by participating in Facebook Groups, then PLEASE PLEASE for the love of business, make sure to have your personal profile linked to your business page.
 There has been so many times in Facebook Groups that I’ve wanted to find out more about a member’s business and have no way of finding what business they represent.
 It’s such a lose of a connection.
 Here is an article and here is a video to walk you through it.

 PLEASE NOTE : When adding your business page to your work information, you must choose to show this publicly!!

 #2.
 Provide links to your business website form your personal profile.